 Abel Arciniega :: @tequilagraphics

-You’ll find free events at Millennium Park all summer long, including the popular Grant Park Music Festival and the Millennium Park Music Series.
-Both are excellent ways to kick back and soak in the sounds of live music on a summer evening.
+You’ll find free events at Millennium Park all summer long, including the popular Millennium Park Music Series, when you can kick back and soak in the sounds of live music on a summer evening.

 Catch a baseball game